Skellington-Closet/slack-mock/README.md

   `interactiveButtons.send`, for type `response_url` this will be the `response_url` from the payload sent to your Slack app.
   - `params` The POST body merged with any query string parameters captured from the intercepted request as an Object.
   - `headers` The headers of the intercepted request as an Object.
-  - `statusCode` The status code of the intercepted request.
+  - `statusCode` The status code of the intercepted response.
 Only captured for immediate responses, not when using the `response_url`.
   - `type` Either `response` or `response_url`.
 Indicates how the call was intercepted.

 ---